SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 49 | How many files are in the seaborn repository?
 Not counting hidden files like the `.git` repository

-50 | How many files directly use numpy in the seaborn repository?
+50 | How many files directly contain the word "numpy" in the seaborn repository?
+Do not count hidden files like `.git/`

 ### Resources